 Using Ground Beef

-Of course ground beef can be used in a variety of ways including as meatballs, hamburgers, meatloaf, and many more.
+Of course, ground beef can be used in various ways, including as meatballs, hamburgers, meatloaf, and many more.

-My one issue with Costco’s ground beef selection is that they don’t offer a 80% lean 20% fat variety, which is the consensus choice for the best ground beef to make juicy flavorful hamburgers.
+My issue with Costco’s ground beef selection is that they don’t offer an 80% lean, 20% fat variety, the consensus choice for the best ground beef to make juicy, flavorful hamburgers.